 (d) Designated Planner: IAW DFARS 207.103, the program manager, or other official responsible for the program, has overall responsibility for acquisition planning.
 For smaller dollar and less complex acquisitions, the person responsible for developing the acquisition plan and milestones will be the Contracting Officer.
 With larger, systems-level acquisitions there will be a team of planners including a representative from all the affected functional areas, including the Contracting Officer and a Program Manager (or RAO) who are responsible for decisions regarding the acquisition plan.

 5607.105 Contents of Written Acquisition Plans.
 DCG

 (Removed January 2014)

 SUBPART 5607.5 - Inherently Governmental Functions

-(e) Contracting Officers shall insure that each contracting requirement for services is accompanied by a written determination from the requiring activity that none of the functions contained in the requirement are inherently governmental as defined in FAR 7.503.
-A formal Determination and Finding (D&F) is required.
+(e) The requiring activity shall provide to the Contracting Officer a written determination that none of the functions contained in the requirement are inherently governmental.
+The determination shall be prepared in accordance with FAR FAR 7.503 and DFARS 207.503.
 Disagreements over the determination shall be resolved by the Contracting Officer and reviewed at one level above the Contracting Officer.
-Should the Contracting Officer and Chief of the Contracting Office fail to agree on the conclusion, forward the package to SOF AT&L-KM for a final determination.
+Should the Contracting Office and Requiring Activity fail to agree on the conclusion, forward the package to SOF AT&L-KM for a final determination.